DzmitryPihulski/Telegram_Bot_with_asyncio/README.md

 * aiogram 3.0.0
 * dotenv 1.0.0
 * python_weather 1.0.3
-## Instalation process
+## Installation process
-First of all make your own .env file in the same folder with my bot.py.
+First of all, make your own .env file in the same folder with my bot.py.
 Add to you .env file this:<br>
     <b>TOKEN</b> = your bot token<br>
     <b>GROP_CHAT</b> = your group id<br>